 “By the sweat of your brow you will eat your food until you return to the ground [adamah], since from it you were taken; for dust you are and to dust you will return.”
 (Genesis 3:19)

 The name Adam was taken from the word for ground or earth — adamah, since the man (Adam) was taken from the ground (adamah).

-This Hebrew wordplay reveals a spiritual truth: sin has brought physical death to all humankind and with it, return to the earth (adamah).
+This Hebrew wordplay reveals a spiritual truth: sin has brought physical death to all mankind and with it, a return to the earth (adamah).

 Yeshua’s death, however, was not due to His own sin, since He was sinless.
 He died when He took upon Himself the sins of the world and all the guilt that comes with it.

 “But you know that He appeared so that He might take away our sins.
 And in Him is no sin.”
 (1 John 3:5)

 Just as He promised, death couldn’t hold Him (John 2:18–22; Matthew 26:31–32).